 According to Ferreira, "Instead of saying, ‘I can't eat that,’ [ask] what is a source of carbs that will provide me with more nutrition?”
 That's why it's important to approach your diet from a holistic perspective.
 "The presence of fiber, protein, and fats is important because it slows digestion, prevents a spike in our bloodsugar levels, and helps us to feel full and satisfied for longer (i.e. curbs cravings)," says Rebecca Lewis, registered dietitian at HelloFresh, for NBC Better.

 According to Joel Feren, a practicing dietitian and spokesperson for the Dietitian's Association of Australia, bread is slightly better for you than pasta, with caveats.
 "One cup of cooked pasta is a [serving], and its [calorie] content is a little bit higher than a [serving] of bread, which tends to be two slices," he tells the Australian health publication Body+Soul.
 "In terms of carbohydrate content, we have 42g of carbohydrate in the cup of pasta and about 30g in a [serving] of bread."

-But before cutting out pasta altogether, consider the fact that pasta is a "low-GI energy source," which means it's "broken down over a longer period of time, so it's actually going to sustain us," explains Feren.
-The problem isn't so much the pasta as it is the portion sizes.
-"People tend to overeat pasta," he continues.
+However, Feren says to consider the fact that pasta is a low glycemic index (GI) source, which means it's "broken down over a longer period of time, so it's actually going to sustain us," or help us feel fuller longer.
+Instead, the challenge with pasta tends to be in the portion sizes we're consuming it in.
+"People tend to overeat pasta," Feren continues.
 "Patients I meet in private will have a bowl of pasta and that's all they'll eat as a meal.
 I'll ask, where's the protein coming from?
 It's also about getting enough veggies."